 With 72 per cent of all first ports of calls going to the New York and New Jersey ports, it is one of the largest seaports in the USA established on the East Coast.
 The port, which includes waterways in the New York-New Jersey Estuary, contains two foreign trade zones.

 - Container volume: 7.4 million TEUs

 - Annual cargo tonnage: 74 million metric revenue tons

 - Leading trading partners: China, India, Germany

 2. The Port of Long Beach

-The Long Beach Port, which ranks as the second-largest of the major sea ports in USA on our list, is located not far from the Los Angeles Port—less than 30 kilometers away.
+The Long Beach Port, which ranks as the second-largest of the major sea ports in the USA on our list, is located not far from the Los Angeles Port—less than 30 kilometres away.
 It was established in 1911 and is currently one of the main trade routes connecting Asia and North America.
 Through initiatives like the Green Port Policy, the Long Beach Port was one of the first to embrace environmentally friendly rules to lessen its influence on the environment.

 - Total size: 3200 acres